semji/reputationvip.github.io/_posts/2015-11-16-behat-to-the-fixture.md

 {% endhighlight %}

-First, check the database host is *localhost* (on a vagrant for example), to avoid to clear wrong databases.
+First, ensure that the database host is *localhost* (on a vagrant for example), in order to avoid to clearing wrong databases.
 Next, delete database schema, then re-create the schema from doctrine entities.
 You can also use a migration script like DoctrineMigration.

 ## Write fixtures